sangxia/CarND-Projects/writeup.md

 I recorded two laps in each direction on each track driving normally (center of the road/lane, smooth in the corner).
 Due to the complexity of track two, I drove at a much lower velocity, and changed lanes somewhat frequently.

 I collected a total of 14167x3 images coming from all cameras.
 As I discuss below, I used the left and right camera images in order to teach the model to recover from sub-optimal positions, and that proved to be sufficient.

+![Steering Angle Distribution 1][dist1]
+![Steering Angle Distribution 2][dist2]

+The charts above show the distribution of the steering angle on the two tracks.
+Since the images are collected by driving on both directions, the steering angles are well balanced.
+It is also not surprising to see that there are more large values on track two than track one.

+![Sample Images Track 1][sample1]
+![Sample Images Track 2][sample2]

 The original images are of dimension 160x320x3.
 Before feeding them into my model, I cropped them vertically to 80x320x3 to a smaller region of interest in order to help the model focus on the important parts of the images, and also to speed up training.
 After that, for each image, I centered the image by subtracting the mean and dividing by the standard deviation of the pixels, and clipped the results into range [-10,10].